jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ## Configuration

-Built-in sources have access to a special method, `with()`, which modifies the source's default options.
+Built-in sources have access to a special method, `with()`, which modifies a subset of the source's default options.
 See the descriptions below or the relevant source file to see the default options passed to each built-in source.

 ### Filetypes